-5.4.2 Habitability Recertification
+5.3.6.2 Habitability Recertification

-Grantees must document recertification of habitability every 12 months for the duration of the time the household is enrolled in the program. (see 5.4.1.
-Allowable Methods for Unit Habitability Determination).
+Grantees must document recertification of habitability upon complaint of the habitability condition of the unit by the tenant or a third party.
+(See 5.3.6.1 Allowable Methods for Unit Habitability Determination).
 Documentation of habitability recertification must be kept in the client file.

-5.4.3 Habitability Complaint Procedure
+5.3.6.3 Habitability Complaint Procedure